qmutz/eBay_APICall_CodeSamples/ListingRecommendationServices/General/ListingRecommendationServices-JAVA/README.txt

 INTRODUCTION
 ============
-This project contains samples for Listing Recommendations Servicxe API developed in eclipse using the HTTPCLient
+This project contains samples for Listing Recommendations Service API developed in eclipse using the HTTPCLient

 INSTRUCTIONS
 ============